High Point sit-ins: The Sit-ins

 The students, led by Reverend Cox and his friend, Reverend Fred Shuttlesworth, left school at 4:00 PM and began to walk towards the Woolworth's on S. Main Street.
 On their way, they stopped at the local YMCA to pray.
 They then entered into the Woolworth's and walked around the store as if shopping and awaited a signal from Cox.
 At 4:29 PM, they received the signal and sat down at the lunch counter.
 Protesters were told that they would not be served, after which they continued to read and study at the counter.
 At 4:50, the Woolworth's manager closed the store early and the students left.

 Students returned to the Woolworth's counter for several days.
 By the fourth day of the protest, other black community members had joined the protesters to walk to the store, but stayed outside to observe during the sit-in.
 Once students exited the store, a group of white people began to throw snowballs packed with shards of glass and coal at the students and black community members.
 While students remained nonviolent, the new protesters began to throw the snowballs back.
 Police eventually broke up the fight.
 Later that evening, a riot broke out in the area, which the High Point Enterprise denounced in an editorial the next morning.

 In the wake of the riot, the mayor, Jesse Washburn, asked the students to stop their demonstration and formed an interracial Human Relations Committee to address concerns.
-Students agreed to stop their demonstration provided that lunch counters remained closed until the Human Relations Committee had concluded negotations.
-On March 30, 1960, the Committee recommended a two-month trial period for integrated lunch counters; however, the Committee had no power of enforcement.
+Students agreed to stop their demonstration provided that lunch counters remained closed until the Human Relations Committee had concluded negotiations.
+On March 30, 1960, the Committee recommended a two-month trial period for integrated lunch counters; however, the committee had no power of enforcement.